trinker/trinker.github.com/reports/slides/reports/PRESENTATION/reports.md

 ```

-# Set Up Rprofile
+# Set Up .Rprofile

-The user can add these options to their Rprofile
+The user can add these options to their .Rprofile

 [[[`options(bib.loc = "C:/Users/trinker/Desktop/PhD Program/MASTER.bib")`]]]=hi